Is your website usable?

 - Qualtrics has a list of 5 customer satisfaction surveys.
 Most of these can be adapted without too much difficulty to suit the purpose of evaluating the UX of a website.

-- Adrian Garcia recommends using SUMI – Software Usability Measurement Inventory – a lengthy 50 question quiz which takes more resources to administer but gives you more information that the SUS.
+- There is also SUMI – Software Usability Measurement Inventory – a lengthy 50 question quiz which takes more resources to administer but gives you more information that the SUS.

 - The SUPR-Q – Standardized User Experience Percentile Rank Questionnaire – is a 13 question quiz that will evaluate your website based on four factors: usability, trust & credibility, appearance and loyalty.